richafnu/Viva/Viva/glint/setup/send-employee-attributes.md

      - All attributes are present in the preview.
      - Attribute values shown for preview data display in the correct column.
      - The total count of "data fields found" displayed above the preview matches the number of attributes in the file.
-2. If dates are included in your file, select the **There are date fields** checkbox and then the appropriate **date format** from the dropdown menu.
+2. If dates are included in your file, select the **There are date fields** checkbox and then choose your **date format** from the dropdown menu.

      > [!CAUTION]
      > - All attributes that include dates must follow the same format.